ireapps/teaching-guide-intro-to-pandas/FORTEACHERS.md

 I Do, We Do, You Do.
 Demonstrate a concept, go through it together, then give them plenty of time to experiment on their own while you and your coach walk around and answer questions (see sections marked `✍️ Try it yourself`).
 The pace will be slower than you think, and that's OK!
 It's not the end of the world if you don't get through everything.

 Most people who come to this class will have _zero_ experience with programming, so be empathetic and try to remember how frustrating it is to feel lost.

+Having the students open [the included syntax reference notebook](Python%20syntax%20cheat%20sheet.ipynb) can be useful for reinforcing Python basics.

 ## Class setup
 We'll have the latest version of Python 3 installed.
 We're using the standard library's `venv` module to manage the virtual environment and project dependencies (`jupyter` and `pandas`), which will already have been installed and tested prior to your session.
 Please refer to the Python setup sheet for the conference and let us know if you have any questions.